dhxmo/interruptible-podcast/prod_architecture.md

+on the client side, create app for Android/iOS. on the server side is as follows:

 my boy chatgpt hooked this up. verify with exert and execute after validation

 # Production Setup for WebRTC-Based ASR (Speech-to-Text)